pascaldiehm/multi-arch-manager/README.md

 ### Background synchronization

 Installing mam also creates a systemd service `/etc/systemd/system/mam.service` that is automatically enabled and started.
 This service triggers a sync action every 10 minutes.
 You can use `sudo mam status` to get the result of the last synchronization.

+### Partial line matching

+If no section is defined, a partial will apply to all lines matching the pattern.
+If a section is defined, the partial will apply to the first line matching the pattern _after_ any line matching the section.